 Looking for things to do in Tallinn?
 Below you'll find suggested itineraries for one-, two-, and three-day trips, as well as useful tips on how to save money in the city.
-With the Tallinn Card, you can enjoy a carefree visit to the Estonian capital while exploring its exciting sights and saving more than 60% on tickets.
+With the Tallinn Card, you can enjoy a carefree visit to the Estonian capital while exploring its exciting sights and saving more than 50% on tickets.
 Tallinn Card includes access to over 50 museums and attractions in the city, as well as tours, entertainment and more.
 Check out some suggestions below regarding how to explore the city in 72 hours with the Tallinn Card.

 Bonus tip: You can create your own personalised travel plan using the Tallinn Card Calculator.
 It allows you to tote up how much you'll save by visiting different attractions with the Tallinn Card.

 The fastest and most convenient way to purchase a Tallinn Card is online.
 You can choose between versions valid of 24, 48 or 72 hours.
 Please note that children 17 and under enjoy discounted prices, while two children under the age of 7 can be brought along to museums and sights free of charge with each adult Tallinn Card holder.

 Upon purchase, you will receive your Tallinn Card ticket via e-mail with a QR code: simply show it on your mobile device or print it out.
 Your ticket is activated upon its first use and is valid for the selected number of hours.

 Worth knowing: Public transport is the most convenient way of getting around the city, and with the Tallinn Card, you can use its buses, trams, trolleybuses and more free of charge.
 Ride an unlimited number of times for however long your card is valid.